CSingendonk/ClientsideNetworkControll/README.md

 - as per github:
   "...However, without a license, the default copyright laws apply, meaning that you retain all rights to your source code and no one may reproduce, distribute, or create derivative works from your work."

+  Proof of concept concept drafts can be found in my whoops and htmlpanels repositories as well

 (w.i.p)
 # ClientsideNetworkControll